 Driving in Snow for the First Time?

 Learning to drive can be stressful enough, but adding hazardous conditions from winter weather can create even more anxiety.
 We all know that driving in snow can be challenging even for the most experienced drivers.
-To ease some of your concerns or worry for a new driver close to you here are some helpful tips to keep them safe.
+To ease some of your concerns, here are some helpful tips to keep you and your loved ones safe.

 - Avoid driving in severely hazardous conditions - even the most experienced drivers should stay home in white-out and blizzard conditions.
 In situations such as these stay home until the storm passes.